 - i.
 The Principal/Supervisor shall conduct a preliminary gathering of information regarding all reports of sexually/physically inappropriate conduct by staff against a student(s). - ii.
-The preliminary gathering of information should involve recording, in writing, - physical injuries (i.e., cuts, bruises, torn clothing, etc.) and any comments by staff - member(s) involved, student(s), witnesses, and where appropriate, - parent(s)/guardian(s). - iii.
+The preliminary gathering of information should involve recording, in writing, - physical injuries (i.e., cuts, bruises, torn clothing, etc.) and any comments by staff - parent(s)/guardian(s). - iii.
 After this initial gathering of information, the Principal/Supervisor shall contact the appropriate Superintendent who will contact the Niagara Regional Police Service and consult with the Officer in Charge of the Child Abuse Unit, Sexual Assault Unit or the Youth Justice Co-ordinator with respect to police involvement. - iv.
 If the student making the allegation of sexually/physically inappropriate contact is under the age of 16 years, FACS must be notified. - v.
 Based on this consultation, the Principal/Supervisor shall then consider the appropriate next steps regarding notification of parent(s)/guardian(s), and take any other action warranted under the circumstances.